japplis/ant-commander-doc/file-systems.md

 Lst files are text files containing list of files with size and last modified date.

-Use F9 -> Store directory files in text to create a lst file of a directory.
+Use _F9 -> Store directory files in text_ to create a lst file of a directory.

 To open it, just double click on the created .lst file.

-This file system is read only and cannot view file content.
+This file system is read only and cannot view file content unless the listed directory is still accessible.

-It is possible to match a .lst file with a directory, for example to quickly search files and still be able to open files.
+It is possible to match a .lst file with a directory with _F9 -> Match Lst with Directory_, for example to quickly search files and still be able to open files.

 ### GitHub

 The github file system allows to browse a remote github repository in Ant Commander Pro like a file system.

-Use F9 -> Go to GitHub action to open this file system
+Use _F9 -> Go to GitHub_ action to open this file system

 I highly advise in creating an API Token key to be able to do more requests to the GitHub API.

 The URL should look like https://github.com/organization/project-name/tree/branch-name

+The GitHub file system is read-only.

 ### Cluster